GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/multinode/README.md

 Additionally, you can make your distributed checkpointing save calls asynchronous by initializing `DatafluxFSDPStrategy` with the kwarg `use_async=True`.
 Under the hood, this will leverage the [torch.distributed.checkpoint.async_save](https://pytorch.org/docs/stable/distributed.checkpoint.html#torch.distributed.checkpoint.state_dict_saver.async_save) to launch the checkpoint save in a separate thread.

-This separate demo introduces a new env var to increase the number of training steps between checkpoint saves, as well as an env var to enable distributed save or async_save behavior:
+This separate demo introduces a new env var to increase the number of training steps between checkpoint saves, as well as an env var to select distributed save or async_save behavior:

   * `STEPS_PER_SAVE`: The number of training steps to complete before a new checkpoint save occurs.